Andrew-S-Rosen/periodic_trends/README.md

 Use the `--cbar_height` flag followed by a positive integer to set the height (in pixels) of the color bar axis.
 The default is automatically chosen to be the full height of the figure.

-Typing `python ptable_trends.py --help` in the command line allows you see the aforementioned usage instructions.
+Use the `--help` flag in the command line to see the aforementioned usage instructions.

 Dependencies
 -----